timer-ghazi/quickORTEP/README.md

 ## Acknowledgments

-Coded using the following LLMs: ChatGPT (o1 Pro and o3-mini-high) and Claude (3.7 Sonnet Extended)
+Coded using the following LLMs: ChatGPT (o1 Pro and o3-mini-high), Claude (3.7 Sonnet Extended), and Gemini (2.5 Pro).